webmsgr/discordTelnet/README.md

 # discordTelnet
 My attempt to give discord.py a telnet interface.
 It includes threading too!
+# Installing
+Use git clone or download the latest release.
+Install the requirements, and run the .py file
 # Features
 - [x] Exiting using /kill
 - [x] Switching Channels in server